- Australian Hostels

-An ocean of prawns, fields full of mangoes and cherries, Pavlovas crumbling under the weight of cream and fruit on top, more ham than a C-grade actor… yeah, there’s no chance you’re making it past four o’clock with suffering an epic after-dinner dip.
+An ocean of prawns, fields full of mangoes and cherries, Pavlovas crumbling under the weight of cream and fruit on top, more ham than a C-grade actor… yeah, there’s no chance you’re making it past four o’clock without suffering an epic after-dinner dip.
 Park yourself in the comfy recliner before your uncle crashes there to nurse his fourteenth tinny of the afternoon, and unplug the fairy lights to add that much-needed third oscillating fan to the lounge room.

-Wearing a thick Santa hat is positively hazardous in the sweltering summer heat, your tree looks a little browner than the lush greens ones they have in American movies, and there are few foods you’d less rather tuck into than a roasting hot turkey straight out of the oven… but, hey, it’s Christmas.
+Wearing a thick Santa hat is positively hazardous in the sweltering summer heat, your tree looks a little browner than the lush green ones they have in American movies, and there are few foods you’d less rather tuck into than a roasting hot turkey straight out of the oven… but, hey, it’s Christmas.
 Stiff upper lip.

 Boxing Day brekky?
 Ham on toast.
 Boxing Day lunch?
 Ham sandwich.
 Boxing Day dinner?
 Ham and cheese toastie, with a side of ham, plus ham for dessert.
 Proceed to repeat for days.
 If you’re not still polishing off the last of your leftovers well into the New Year, you didn’t prepare enough ham on December 25.

-Eating your body weight in leftover ham isn’t Australia’s only pastime on December 26: there’s also a whole day of cricket to feast on.
+Eating your body weight in leftover ham isn’t Australia’s only beloved pastime on December 26: there’s also a whole day of cricket to feast on.
 The hum of a packed-out MCG is the perfect soundtrack for a day spent nursing that lobster-red sunburn and playing with all the goodies that Santa stuffed your stocking with the day before.

 Speaking of cricket, it wouldn’t be a Chrissy get-together without a hit in the backyard that’s every bit as fiercely contested as the Boxing Day Test match.
 These backyard battles normally come to an abrupt end when you hit the last of your tennis balls into the neighbour’s pool, or your hot-headed cousin cracks it when someone dints the brand new Gray-Nicolls that Santa brought him.